 Now add tomatoes and collard greens along with all spice powder, lemon juice salt, and brown sugar.
 Sauté this well.
 Add water and cover it and let it simmer for 30 to 35 minutes or till the greens become soft.

 Once done, serve this with rice or any other accompaniment of your preference.

 My Little Tip:

 This recipe can be cooked both in a pot or a pressure cooker.
 I have used the pressure cooker to make this stew.
 I just pressure cooked collard greens with tomatoes and then added other spices and simmered in for some time in a pot.
 Make sure the collard greens are soft and tender.
 Adjust the tanginess and sweetness in this recipe according to your preference.

-Collard greens are a great source of essential vitamins, fiber, and minerals.
+Collard greens are a great source of essential vitamins, fibre, and minerals.
 They have various antioxidant and anti-inflammatory benefits.
-While shopping for Collard Greens, choose ones that have firm, unwilted leaves and are deep green in color, with no signs of yellowing or browning.
+While shopping for Collard Greens, choose ones that have firm, unwilted leaves and are deep green in colour, with no signs of yellowing or browning.
 Also look for Organic Collard Greens.
 While storing, place collard greens in a plastic bag and remove as much of the air from the bag as possible.
 Store in the refrigerator where they should keep fresh for about three to five days.

 Talk to your baby’s Pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.